 Together, these elements create workplaces where safety hazards are visible and eliminated, efficiency improves through organisation, and quality increases through standardisation.

-Irish workplaces face increasing pressure to meet stringent health and safety regulations,
+Irish workplaces face increasing pressure to meet stringent health and safety regulations, improve productivity, and demonstrate continuous improvement in safety performance.
+The 6S methodology addresses these challenges systematically.

 Successful 6S methodology implementation requires systematic approach and sustained leadership commitment.
 Follow these steps for effective deployment in your workplace.